 - 1. Open the customer page. - 2.
-Click Create ticket in the context menu of the customer. - 3.
+Click the Create ticket button in the header section. - 3.
 Fill out the required data on the Create ticket page and click Create. - a.
 The current customer is already selected as the main customer of the new ticket. - b.
 You can only select queues to which the customer group of the current customer is assigned.